TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Feeding Hyenas in Ethiopia

-Of the small portion of tourists who come to this remote town in eastern Ethiopia, even fewer come to sit down and present themselves, unguarded, to wild hyenas.
-Though Solomon performs this show regularly (and even now a Land cruiser with a German family is creeping up to where we sit), I remind myself that these are wild animals.
-On our way here, following our guide, Fascile, past shrugging houses where clutches of people talk in doorways and cook aromatic coffee beans on coal stoves, he and my friend, Mesfin, discuss the lion-hyena war that made the news ten years ago.
-A hyena had found an infant lion cub and devoured it.
-The lion pride, justifiably outraged, began the war in retribution.
 Twenty-three days of vociferous fighting later, forty hyenas and seven lions were dead.
 The battle took place in the hills outside of Harar.
-It made sense that it happened there, Fascile explains, as hyenas have always been important to Harar’s history.
+It made sense that it happened there, Fascile explains, as hyenas have always been important to Harar's history.
 Many years ago, the hyenas caused people constant grief.
-They snuck in through weak spots in the winding walls that encircle the old city and devoured the sick, the young, the old, and the drunk.
-The people designated a guard to feed the animals once each year as a symbol of good will.
-This man became acquainted with the hyenas, Fascile tells us.
+They snuck in through weak spots in the winding walls that encircled the old city and devoured the sick, the young, the old, and the drunk.
+The people designated a guard to feed the animals once each year as a symbol of goodwill.
+Fascile tells us that this man became acquainted with the hyenas.
 Soon, the man knew the hyenas by their markings and knew them by name.
 When the guard became too old, his son took over the position and for many generations of man and hyena it has been like this, Fascile explains.

-It makes sense when you see Solomon there, calling the hyenas, keeping watch over the young ones who circle around behind his back.
+It makes sense when you see Solomon there, calling the hyenas and keeping watch over the young ones who circle around behind his back.
 He sweeps his arm out to shoo them away or throws a few strips of meat into the shadows for them to quarrel over.
-It makes sense when you sit beside Solomon and he hands you a piece of raw meat on a stick, and it makes sense that you put that stick in your mouth and wait for a hyena to come close enough to kiss you.
-I watch the black muzzle approach my face and I smell the thick dust on her coat.
+It makes sense when you sit beside Solomon, and he hands you a piece of raw meat on a stick, and it makes sense that you put that stick in your mouth and wait for a hyena to come close enough to kiss you.
+I watch the black muzzle approach my face and smell the thick dust on her coat.
 She is so near I could lean in and embrace her.

 Related Articles